Wu Guanzhong: Life

 Wu was born in a village in Yixing, Jiangsu province, in 1919.
 His family wanted him to become a teacher, as his father had been.
 In 1935, Wu passed the entrance exam and studied electrical engineering at Zhejiang Industrial School (浙江公立工业专门学校, a technical school of Zhejiang University) in Hangzhou.
 While in engineering school, Wu met an art student named Zhu Dequn who was studying at the National Hangzhou Academy of Art.
 During a trip to Zhu’s school, Wu got his first look at art and fell "madly in love" with it.
-Against his father’s wishes, in 1936 he transferred to the art academy, studying both Chinese and Western painting under Pan Tianshou (1897–1971), Fang Ganmin (1906–1984), Wu Dayu (1903–1988), and Lin Fengmian (1900–1991).
+Against his father’s wishes, in 1936 he transferred to the art academy, studying both Chinese and Western painting under Pan Tianshou (1897–1971), Fang Ganmin (1906–1984) and Li Chaoshi (1893-1971).

 Wu went through many trials and challenges during his years in college before he could master his craft.
 In 1937 the Sino-Japanese War began and the campus had to pick up and relocate in order to get out of the way of the invading Japanese army.
 During the constant movement during the war, Wu was able to see many different locations.
 He considered the adventures as a necessary journey to becoming a man and building his character.
 Wu benefitted greatly from the many teachers who taught him to paint and the rough journey to becoming a man.

 In 1942 he graduated from Hangzhou National Academy of Art and tried to find a job.
 During the war jobs were hard to find and Wu took a part-time job as a substitute teacher.
 He later found a job as a watercolor and drawing teacher in the Architecture Department of Chongqing University.

 After Wu graduated he continued to hone his craft and studied with some of his old colleagues from school, like Zhu Dequn, Li Lincan and Zheng Wei.
 Each of these friends continued their art careers and left their mark on the art scene.